lachlan-ibm/ibmvia_autoconf/docs/appliance.rst

 Managed Containers
 ==================
-The managed containers properties allows administrators to deploy IBM containerize products to IBM Security Verify Access appliances.
+The managed containers properties allows administrators to deploy IBM containerize products to IBM Verify Identity Access appliances.
 This is particularly useful for administrators with hardware based appliances, allowing them to deploy a greater range of IBM products with their existing hardware.

-.. autoclass::  src.verify_access_autoconf.appliance.Appliance_Configurator.Managed_Containers
+.. autoclass::  src.ibmvia_autoconf.appliance.Appliance_Configurator.Managed_Containers
    :members: